The European Union has ratcheted up its sanctions against North Korea in response to the rogue nation's recent nuclear and ballistic missile tests.

 The European Union announced on Friday that it is adding 16 North Korean individuals and 12 commercial entities to its blacklist.
 The list already includes sanctions against some 60 people and organizations who have seen their assets frozen, while also being hit with international travel bans.

-against the notoriously reclusive country.
+The UN Security Council voted unanimously to adopt its toughest sanctions to date against the notoriously reclusive country.
 The new infringements include mandatory inspections of cargo leaving and entering North Korea by land, sea or air; a ban on all sales or transfers of small arms and light weapons to the North; and the expulsion of North Korean diplomats who engage in "illicit activities."

 EU foreign affairs head Federica Mogherini vowed earlier in the week that the EU would follow-up quickly on the new UN sanctions, describing North Korea's actions as a "grave threat to international peace and security in the region and beyond."

 EU's strained ties with North Korea